ember-learn/guides-source/guides/release/upgrading/current-edition/index.md

   - **`<AngleBracket>` syntax** for better readability.
 - [Modifiers](../../components/template-lifecycle-dom-and-modifiers/), which unify the experience of writing code that interacts with the DOM.

-Just as important is what we're removing from the Ember experience.
-These features below will keep working through the rest of Ember 3, but you won't have to use them if you don't want to.
+Just as important is what was removed from the Ember experience.
+These features below will keep working through the rest of Ember 4, but you won't have to use them if you don't want to.

 These have been replaced or made optional in Octane: